-- Proven fundraising experience in a complex organisation and direct involvement in securing major gifts - Evidence of leading or contributing to a major relationship to achieve successful fundraising - Ability to establish credibility, confidence and robust relationships with existing and prospective donors, and key stakeholders - General knowledge of scientific issues and the ability to speak and write about them with fluency and authority.
+- Proven fundraising experience in a complex organisation and direct involvement in securing major gifts. - Evidence of leading major relationships to achieve successful fundraising. - Ability to establish credibility, confidence and robust relationships with existing and prospective donors, and key stakeholders. - General knowledge of scientific issues and the ability to speak and write about them with fluency and authority.